vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/general__tdd.md

 * Contract Tests
 * Behavior Tests

 While we may use some additional layers such as end-to-end tests or automated UI tests, these are the most expensive to run.
-We will look to build confidence with the other leaner test layers when possible.
+We look to build confidence with the other leaner test layers when possible.

-* Read what [Martin Fowler](https://martinfowler.com/bliki/TestPyramid.html) and [his team](https://martinfowler.com/articles/practical-test-pyramid.html) have to say on the test pyramid, and how it provides a solid foundation for answering questions such as “at which layer should I test this functionality?”.
+* Read what [Martin Fowler](https://martinfowler.com/bliki/TestPyramid.html) and [his team](https://martinfowler.com/articles/practical-test-pyramid.html) have to say on the test pyramid, and how it provides a solid foundation for answering questions such as "at which layer should I test this functionality?".

 * Read [this article](https://spring.io/blog/2016/04/15/testing-improvements-in-spring-boot-1-4) to learn more on testing various slices of your Spring Boot application.